Carpentry School Options & Information

 Job Openings & Outlook

-Opportunities can ebb and flow with changes in the economy, and from 2022 to 2032, employment in the carpentry trade is expected to be slow, according to projections from the Bureau of Labor Statistics (BLS) projections.** Over that period, an average of 79,500 jobs could open up each year.
+Opportunities can ebb and flow with changes in the economy, and from 2023 to 2033, employment in the carpentry trade is expected to grow, according to projections from the Bureau of Labor Statistics (BLS) projections.
+Over that period, an average of 76,500 jobs could open up each year.

 Key Benefits